dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 ### The Authentication Filter

 The first element that we are going to create is the class responsible for the authentication process.
-We are going to call this class as `JWTAuthenticationFilter`, and will implement it with the following code:
+We are going to call this class as `JWTAuthenticationFilter`, and we will implement it with the following code:

 ```java
 package com.auth0.samples.authapi.security;